cs573-24s/a2-DataVis-7Ways/README.md

 ![d3_2](img/d3_2.png)

 # Python - Plotly
 Plotly is a very useful library that I've taken advantage of many times when I wanted to share something interactive.
 It comes with a default tooltip for users to investigate each data point.
-Also, I like the default zooming feature that I could not implement in javascript.
-It also guides user to
+Also, I like the default zooming feature that I could not implement in JavaScript.
+It also guides users on how to reset the visualization to its original form.
 ![plotly](img/plotly.png)

 # Python - Altair

 Altair is a  visualization library for Python.
 It was quite easy to implement, yet I had to specify the x-axis and y-axis domains, which I would expect to be automatic.
-Also, I did not find the zooming feature user-friendly, as one could easily misorient the graph (and there is no guide how to reset it).
+Also, I did not find the zooming feature user-friendly, as one could easily misorient the graph (and there is no guide on how to reset it).

 ![altair](img/altair.png)
 # Python - Bokeh